How to eat like a Dutchie this holiday season

-Christmas is right around the corner, which means: it’s time for the feasting on Dutch festive food to begin! 🎄
+Christmas is right around the corner, which means it’s time for feasting on Dutch delicacies! 🎄

-You might be wondering what to feed your Dutch friends when they come over during the holidays (other than hagelslag and pindakaas), so we’re here with the ultimate guide to Dutch festive food and drinks.
+You might be wondering what to feed your Dutch friends when they come over during the holidays (other than hagelslag and pindakaas), so here’s the ultimate guide to Dutch festive food and drinks.

 The beloved Sinterklaas celebrations are a huge part of Dutch culture.
 Image: Depositphotos